mspnp/aks-baseline-regulated/05-networking-hub.md

 # Deploy the Regional Hub Network

-Now that your subscription has your [Azure Policies and target resource-groups in place](./04-subscription.md), we'll continue by deploying the regional hub which will be the observable egress point for all traffic in connected spokes.
+Now that your subscription has your [Azure Policies and target resource-groups in place](./04-subscription.md), we'll continue by deploying the regional hub which will be the confluent egress point for all traffic in connected spokes.

 ## Networking in this architecture